 Should professional advice be sought in administering the estate?

-Lawpack’s DIY Probate Kit can help you to do probate yourself, but there are some instances when professional advice should be sought, either from a bank, Trust Corporation (such as Kings Court Trust) or solicitor.
+Lawpack’s DIY Probate Kit can help you to do probate yourself, but there are some instances when professional advice should be sought, either from a bank, Trust Corporation or solicitor.

 Some signs where advice should be sought include the following:

 - The estate is insolvent.

 - A beneficiary cannot be contacted.

 - Someone intends to challenge the Will.